 - Audible.

 - Varied intonation use vocal contrast and voice tone to increase or decrease intensity or provide focus or emphasis (as appropriate).

+- with or without a microphone.

 - Motivational.

 - Appropriate to component.

 5.8 Use appropriate teaching positions and instructional methods to observe and monitor participants and respond to their needs